 - At its simplest, a word processor is a typewriter with a microprocessor and a modest memory, costing under \$2,000.
-At its most complex, it can handle text editing and photo composition with powerful processors, large amounts of data storage and sophisticated software.
-Definitions of word processing are not precise enough to exclude either extreme. - Mid-range office word processors in the \$10,000 to \$20,000 range include a full range of features: - A screen that displays at least one full page of text. - On-line storage for several dozen pages of text (e.g., a floppy diskette). - A separate, low to medium-speed printer. - Powerful, "user-friendly" software. - Other features that are now available will increasingly be part of the "typical system" purchased in the next five years.
+At its most complex, it can handle text editing and photocomposition with powerful processors, large amounts of data storage, and sophisticated software.
+Definitions of word processing are not precise enough to exclude either extreme. - Mid-range office word processors in the \$10,000 range include a full range of features: - A screen that displays at least one full page of text. - On-line storage for several dozen pages of text (e.g., a floppy diskette). - A separate, low- to medium-speed printer. - Powerful, "user-friendly" software. - Other features that are now available will increasingly be part of the "typical system" purchased in the next five years:

-- Simple to complex data processing functions, depending on the office environment. - Communications capabilities (estimated to increase from 5% of word processors sold to 40% in five years.) - Clustered keyboards sharing processors, storage and printers. - There are now over 200,000 word processors of all types installed.
-This number is expected to increase by a factor of five by 1985. - Word processors with the full range of features are cost effective in any office environment that needs two or more typists.
+- Simple to complex data processing functions, depending on the office environment. - Communications capabilities (estimated to increase from 5% of word processors sold to 40% in five years). - Clustered keyboards sharing processors, storage, and printers. - There are now over 300,000 word processors of all types installed in the U.S. This number is expected to increase by a factor of four by 1985. - Word processors with the full range of features are cost effective in any office environment that needs two or more typists.
 Only conservatism limits their acceptance and growth. - For multidraft environments, productivity increases dramatically. - Word processor output is higher in quality than conventional typing. - In spite of myths to the contrary, few typists find it difficult to adjust to the new environment.
-Most welcome the change and challenge. - Word processing is the key link to the "office of the future" because it provides a method for digitizing information. - This is an important technical characteristic. - It is even more important from the standpoint of winning hearts and minds (both clerical and managerial).

-2. DOCUMENT REPRODUCTION
+Most welcome the change and challenge. - Word processing is the key link to the "office of the future" because it provides a method for digitizing information. - This is an important technical characteristic. - It is even more important from the standpoint of winning hearts and minds (both clerical and managerial). - 2.
+DOCUMENT REPRODUCTION - Unlike word processors, the justification for document reproduction (especially copiers) is pure convenience.
+There are few identifiable cost savings and certainly much extra expense is generated.

-- Unlike the word processors, the justification for document reproduction (especially copiers) is pure convenience.
-There are few identifiable cost savings and certainly much extra expense is generated. - 1980 expenditures for copiers and supplies are estimated to be over \$8 billion. - Besides these direct costs, there is the uncountable additional cost of transporting and handling paper, as well as management time spent reading documents of marginal value. - Positively, however, the copier has made possible an information revolution.
-Like most revolutions, the clock cannot be turned back. - Managers who have tried to limit the use of copier facilities can testify to what a thankless and generally unsuccessful task it is. - Document reproducers, like word processors, come in many shapes and sizes. - One trend has been the blurring between copiers, duplicators and computer printers. - A typical "leading-edge" copier/printer's features are shown in Exhibit II-1. - There should be a doubling in copier expenditures over the next five years.
-This represents replacement and product segmentation more than new features or uses.
+- 1980 expenditures for copiers and supplies were estimated to be over \$8 billion. - Besides these direct costs, there is the uncountable additional cost of transporting and handling paper, as well as management time spent reading documents of marginal value. - Positively, however, the copier has made possible an information revolution.
+Like most revolutions, the clock cannot be turned back. - Managers who have tried to limit the use of copier facilities can testify to what a thankless and generally unsuccessful task it is. - Document reproducers, like word processors, come in many shapes and sizes. - One trend has been the blurring between copiers, duplicators, and computer printers. - A typical "leading-edge" copier/printer's features are shown in Exhibit II-1. - There should be a doubling in copier expenditures over the next five years.
+This represents replacement and product segmentation more than new features or uses. - 3.
+COMPUTERIZED TELEPHONE SERVICES - Communications will be the hub around which office automation will be integrated and coordinated.
+However, integrated office communications are now only in evidence in a few pilot projects. - Current offerings are not even as well defined conceptually as "word processing" or "copiers."
+These communication products/services have a high software content (applied to existing services).

-A STATE-OF-THE-ART COPIER SYSTEM: IBM 6670 INFORMATION DISTRIBUTOR
+A STATE-OF-THE-ART COPIER SYSTEM